apache/drill/_docs/connect/006-reg-hive.md

 the Hive metastore is in the Drill classpath located in `/<drill installation dirctory>/lib/.` If the driver is not there, copy the driver to `/<drill installation directory>/lib` on the Drill node.
-For more information about storage types and configurations, refer to [AdminManual MetastoreAdmin](/confluence/display/Hive/AdminManual+MetastoreAdmin).
+For more information about storage types and configurations, refer to ["Hive Metastore Administration"](https://cwiki.apache.org/confluence/display/Hive/AdminManual+MetastoreAdmin).

 To register an embedded Hive metastore with Drill, complete the following
 steps: